Discover the nature park

 Plants

-Gnat's hellebore (Gymnadenia conopsea) belongs to the family of orchids.
+The mosquito hellebore (Gymnadenia conopsea) belongs to the orchid family.
 Its stem is 20 - 50 cm high and leafy.
-The flowers are violet-red or purple to whitish and they are close together.
+The flowers are violet-red or lilac to whitish and are densely packed.

 learn more